tweag/ormolu/README.md

 * Idempotence: formatting already formatted code doesn't change it.
 * Be well-tested and robust so that the formatter can be used in large projects.

+Try it out in your browser at https://ormolu-live.tweag.io!
+See [Ormolu Live](#ormolu-live) for more info.

 ## Installation